PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 **Warning "price are without taxes" is displayed** below the product table.

 In the cart block, the marchant can configure the order currency and language.
 The currency dropdown updates base price and the total price in the product table.
-Editing the
+Changing the currency convert the new base price if it was edited.

 ## Addresses
 Here you can define addresses for delivery and invoice